calhounbryce13/classwork-data-API/README.md

 ## GETTING STARTED:

-1. download the current issue into a directory
+1. download the current.zip into a directory
 2. add your mongoDB connection string to the .env file
 3. run 'npm install' and then 'npm start' in the terminal